LucasParfitt/Weaponised-Design/README.md

 ## The Solution

 *Just as the internet is seemingly the cause of all our problems, it also holds the solutions.
 While the internet is often presented as a place to spread hate, it is also a place of learning.
 Technology helps designers every day to create better work more efficiently, and spread it with an ever-growing audience.
 However, everything must be used in moderation and correctly.
 We must try our very best to acknowledge the wide array of opinions and beliefs that our design can now impact and target, regardless of whether we, personally, agree with them.
 As for how to stop our design being ideologically weaponised (even if we intend for it to come from an apolitical standpoint), the only thing we can do is weaponise it ourselves.
-Make sure your work is infused with unmistakable meaning and perhaps, years down the line when the online community is in the tens-of-billions, the intent behind all that we have created will remain crystal clear.*
+Make sure your work is infused with unmistakable meaning and perhaps, years down the line, when the online community is its the tens-of-billions, the intent behind all that we have created will remain crystal clear.*

 *Or don't, you won’t be alive to see it anyway.*